Supplementary year

 Under certain conditions, you may be offered an extra year of study within a programme.
 This is to enable you to meet the criteria for progression, where otherwise you would not be able to progress.

-• with attendance for teaching and assessment.
-This means you are required to attend all teaching and complete assessments during the relevant assessment period.
+• A supplementary year is normally offered with attendance for teaching and assessment.
+This means you would need to attend all teaching and complete assessments in your units.

-This outcome is an appealable decision.
+The decision of the Board of Examiners to offer a supplementary year is an appealable decision.
 The outcome is available in:

 • modular undergraduate programmes;